dwmkerr/chatgpt-diagrams-extension/README.md

 - [x] testing: better sample that doesn't have sidebar and includes more representative group of diagrams
 - [x] build: commitlint

+### Version 0.2 Features

+- [ ] feat: 'copy' button for diagrams
+- [ ] feat: Lightbox for diagrams
+- [ ] feat: more descriptive error messages and improved error presentation

+### Cosmetic Improvements

+- [ ] improvement: icon for 'show diagram' button

+### Performance Improvements / Developer Experience

+- [ ] consider webpack dev server to serve sample page in local dev mode
+- [ ] build: Create script to open a new chrome window, with the appropriate command line flags to load the dist unpacked
+- [ ] feat: start/stop/pause buttons
+- [ ] improvement: use the mutation observer (see ./src/observe.js) to watch for new code samples, rather than scanning the DOM on a timer

 ### Options Page

 - [ ] feat: options based, based on popup code extracted from options script
 - [ ] check options UI works in extension screen as well as inline in tab
+- [ ] feat: edit xpath queries via options page
+- [ ] refactor: MD5 diagram text, use as a key for diagrams in a background page so that we don't recreate each time
+- [ ] refactor: move rendering logic to background page (so error content is hidden in tabs)

+### Extension Popup

+- [ ] feat: counter for extension icon that shows number of diagrams processed